 These programs are difficult to implement correctly and often require significant regulatory changes, but they can make a huge difference.
 A 2019 study concluded that utilities could reduce the cost of network updates by 70% in the next decade by optimizing refills.

 4 We need a cleaner electricity grid.
 Much, much cleaner

 Transport now represents one third of greenhouse gas emissions every year.
 Electric vehicles (cars and truck) are widely seen as a crucial part of the solution to climate change.
 But it would help if the electrical grid that powers these vehicles became much cleaner.

 Today, electric vehicles usually produce fewer overall emissions than their petrol or diesel-powered counterparts, even when connected to a network based on coal or natural gas power plants.
 This is largely due to the fact that electric motors are much more efficient than internal combustion engines.

 But there is room for improvement.
 Electric vehicles would be even cleaner if public services ditched coal and natural gas, relying on clean sources such as solar, wind or nuclear power.

-A combination that would have huge impact: one recent study of Carnegie Mellon University found that if the grid was close to zero emissions and if about 84% of all vehicle trips were electrified, emissions from light vehicle transport
+A combination that would have huge impact: one recent study of Carnegie Mellon University found that if the grid was close to zero emissions and if about 84% of all vehicle journeys were electrified, emissions from light vehicle transport

 would decrease by 90%.
-(The decline in emissions could be even faster and larger, the study notes, if policymakers take steps to reduce dependence on driving, such as expanding public transport or encouraging walking and cycling.)
+(The decline in emissions could be even faster and larger, the study notes, if policymakers take action to reduce dependence on driving, such as expanding public transport or encouraging walking and cycling.)